phinze/fms-vagrant/README.md

   * A happy vagrant - recent version supporting the v2 Vagrantfile syntax
   * A friendly [landrush][] plugin for DNS; if you don't have it, that's okay!
 Do this:
     1. `vagrant plugin install landrush` to download the plugin
-    2. `vagrant landrush install` to set up the DNS resolved on your host machine

 [landrush]: https://github.com/phinze/landrush